Coffee production in El Salvador: History and political background

 Throughout the period of the liberal state in El Salvador, the preeminent position of the oligarchy was never threatened by the actions of the government.
 Some have attributed this to the pervasive influence of the organization that has been described as the "invisible government" of the country, the Coffee Growers Association (Asociacion Cafetalera).
-The direct (in the case of the Melendez-Quinonez minidynasty) and indirect connections of the presidents of the period with the country's powerful families undoubtedly came into play as well.
+The direct (in the case of the Melendez-Quinonez mini-dynasty) and indirect connections of the presidents of the period with the country's powerful families undoubtedly came into play as well.
 Generally speaking, however, the system continued to function without adjustment because it worked well from the perspective of the small percentage of Salvadorans who benefited from it, namely the economic elite, upper-echelon government officials, and the military High Command.

 Although society in general appeared to be static under the liberal state, the same truly cannot be said for the Salvadoran oligarchy.
 The introduction of coffee production in itself changed the composition of that group, as the new coffee barons joined the ranks of the old plantation owners (who in many cases were slow to recognize the potential of coffee and lost some wealth and standing by delaying their switch from indigo production).
 New blood also was introduced into the oligarchy by way of foreign immigration.
 These immigrants, who would eventually come to constitute the bulk of the Salvadoran merchant class, frequently married into the landowning oligarchic families, further diversifying the composition of the elite stratum of society.

 Another process worthy of note during this period despite its lack of tangible results was the ongoing series of unification efforts by the Central American states.
 El Salvador was a prime mover in most of these attempts to reestablish an isthmian federation.
 In 1872 El Salvador signed a pact of union with Guatemala, Honduras, and Costa Rica but the union was never implemented.
 In 1876 a congress of all five Central American states failed to achieve agreement on federation.
 A provisional pact signed by the five states in 1889 technically created the "Republic of Central America" - that was never realized.